hugegraph/hugegraph-test/README.md

 # try python3 if pip is not found, or set alias
 python --version # ensure version is in 3.8~3.10

-# cleanup existed environment and data if you need
+# Important: cleanup existed graph service and data if you need
 bash cleanup.sh

 '''